 – In the 1930’s the beret was mostly worn by men and boys in France and Belgium.
 In America, it was now little boys who wore berets for style.

-- In the 1940’s, the beret was adopted by many military groups and forces.
+– In the 1940’s, the beret hat was adopted by many military groups and forces.

-- In the1950’s, scouts outside of France decided to adopt the beret as a uniform hat.
-The beret made a great uniform hat for a scout for it was comfortable and sat on the head in any position.
+– In the1950’s, scouts outside of France decided to adopt the beret as a uniform hat.
+They made a great uniform hat for a scout since they were comfortable and sat on the head in any position.
 They also got the idea from the military.
-Since the military had adopted this hat for their uniform it was more of a prestigious hat.
+Since the military had adopted this hat for their uniform it was more prestigious.
 However, once the military and the scouts started wearing these in France, men and little boys were rarely seen wearing berets for style anymore.

 So there you have it.
-The concise history of the beret.
-The beret continues to be a fashionable head covering for women to this day and Spring Trends 2012 will definately feature this versatile little womens hat!
+The concise history of the beret hat.
+Now-a-days they continue to be a fashionable head covering and the latest trends alway’s feature some version of this versatile little womens hat!